R3ZV/Sorting-Visualizer/README.md

 # Sorting Visualizer

-This is a small project where I learned more about Classes in C++ and played around with Raylib library.

-It is a simple implementation of Buble Sort Algorithm.

-To play around with my code you need:
+### Description
+The program allows you to choose from a series of sorting algorithms such as:
+    - [ ] Insertion sort
+    - [ ] Bubble sort
+    - [ ] more

+After choosing a sorting algorithm the program will shuffle the values using the Fisher-Yates algorithm.

+### Controls
+You can press "Space" to start the sorting.
+You can control the sorting speed with the arrow keys.
+Left arrow key decreases the speed and the right arrow key increases the speed.

+Prerequisites:
     - Raylib
-- C++ 11 or higher
+    - GCC

-The build shell script is ment for Linux users, for Windows you can compile it by hand.
+The build shell script is ment for Linux users (might also work on OSX).